This section of pages contains content that describes the main concepts that Redis Cloud Pro is built around.

 While it is a design decision that Redis is a (mostly) single-threaded process and this does keep it extremely performant yet simple, there are times when clustering is advised.
 Redis Cloud Pro employs our Redis Enterprise technology to scale Redis databases on your behalf.
 A Redis Cloud Pro cluster is a set of managed Redis processes and cloud instances, with each process managing a subset of the database's keyspace.
 This approach overcomes scaling challenges via horizontal scaling using multiple cores and multiple instance's resources.

 Redis Cloud Pro supports persisting your data to disk on a per-database basis and in multiple ways.
 Unlike a few cloud provider's Redis offerings, Redis Cloud Pro has two options for persistence, Append Only File (AOF) and Snapshot (RDB), and in addition, data-persistence is always performed over a persistent storage that is attached to the cloud instance (e.g. AWS EBS).
-This makes sure that there is no data lost in case of a node failure event, as the new cloud instance will be attached to the existing persistent storage volume.
+This makes sure that there is no data lost in case of a node failure event, as the new cloud instance is attached to the existing persistent storage volume.